Amantini1997/FromUbuntu/AIP/Lecture1.md

 ----

 ### Saturated Cost Partitioning
 This is in a improvement over the Greedy Zero One Cost.
 The issue with the Blue action is resolved in a simple way, setting it to 0 would be we would choose that over green and we would reduce the heuristic by 1 (4 + 1) => (4 + 0).
-Not to change the final heuristic, we se the value of all the actions not used to find the best cost to the cost of the action(s) which achieve the same result.
+Not to change the final heuristic, we see the value of all the actions not used to find the best cost to the cost of the action(s) which achieve the same result.
 So in the example, **green (1)** is preferred over **Blue (4)**, but they both achieve the same state, so **we drop blue cost to the same of green, so that Blue(1)**

 The remaining blue cost (3) is used in the next abstractions.